-- Serve meat with really good pot of rice, especially something like riza sh’ariyeh, bulgur pilaf, or West African jollof rice.
+- Serve lula kebab with really good pot of rice, especially something like riza sh’ariyeh, bulgur pilaf, or West African jollof rice.
 Or, if you’ve got nothing but time and onions, make a batch of mujadara, and watch your family ignore every single other thing on the table.
-I made a big pot last week, and stashed a few servings in the freezer for another time.

-- Bake your own samoon, like I did here.
+- Bake your own samoon, like I did here, or pick some up from your local Middle Eastern market.
 It’s a really fun activity, and you probably have the ingredients at home.
-If you don’t have whole wheat flour on hand, you can just replace it with more white flour instead.
-If you have kids and are looking for ways to keep them entertained, you can get them involved with shaping the dough, brushing it with water, and sprinkling it with sesame seeds.
 Store them in the freezer if you don’t plan to eat them all in the next 24 hours (never the refrigerator).

-- Make a bean salad, especially if you’re totally out of fresh ingredients, and need to make something other than rice or pasta.
-Joe Yonan just came out with a wonderful new book all about beans, and it’s the perfect time to buy it.
-So many wonderful pantry ideas for now, and so many beautiful produce-forward things we can all make once this is behind us.
-If you’re improvising a bean salad, you can simply use a little splash of red wine vinegar, a spoonful of dijon mustard (or a very small squirt of the yellow stuff), a generous glug of olive oil, a clove of garlic crushed through a press (or some garlic powder), and all the dried herbs you can find (basil, chives, dill, parsley, and black pepper all work great together).
-Or mayo, chipotle, lime juice, and fresh cilantro (if you’ve got extra!).
+- Make a bean salad!
+If you’re improvising one, you can simply use a little splash of red wine vinegar, a spoonful of dijon mustard, a generous glug of olive oil, a clove of garlic crushed through a press (or some garlic powder), and all the dried herbs you can find (basil, chives, dill, parsley, and black pepper all work great together).
+Or mayo, chipotle, lime juice, and fresh cilantro.

 - Buy extra cilantro and green onions, wash them really well, dry them really well, and store them as described in this post.
-They’ll last for at least a few days, if not the whole week (sometimes even longer, especially if you plan on cooking them).
-Use the extra in salads, guacamole, etc. Don’t forget that the stems are really tasty too!
+They’ll last for at least a few days, if not weeks.
+Use the extra in salads, guacamole, etc.

 - Prep Time: 15 minutes